MBBS in Georgia 2026–27

 Affordable vs Indian Private MBBS

-₹30–50 lakh total versus ₹70L–₹1.5 crore in India — for the same NMC recognition.
+₹30–50 lakh total versus ₹70L–₹1.5 crore in India - for a degree that faces the same FMGL-2021 criteria.
 No donation, no capitation fee.

 Clinical Exposure Starts in Year 1